kevinveeder/nfl-fantasy-predictor-pt2/README.md

 **Kevin Veeder**

-*"This isnt your dad's league anymore."*
+*"This isnt your dad's league anymore..."*